ErikVerheul/OneBacklog/README.md

 Features have (business) value.
 Delivering the high priority features first is the aim of all participants.<br />
 Priorities are set on pbi level.
 It is the responsibility of the PO to select the pbi's of the most important feature first.<br />
 The owning team is an attribute of the pbi and used for filtering.
 A user can be member of one or more teams.
 A guest is not a member of a team.<br />
-When multiple databases are created projects defined in different databases are considered completely independent.<br />
+When multiple databases are created products defined in different databases are considered completely independent.<br />

 <b>Product and epic size estimate:</b><br />
 Products and epics are estimated in T-shirt sizes.